gliff-ai/support/curate.md

 Every image can be individually labelled by click the **Update image labels** flag on the desired image.
 This will open the label panel for the clicked image.
 A Label can be added to the image by typing in the **New Label** textbox and clicking the **+** button. the labels attached to a given image are show at the button of the panel and can be removed by clicking the **x** button next to a particular label.

 All labels used on the image collection can be viewed in the **Annotation Labels** dropdown.
-Using the arrows next to the labels, and the **Select All Labels** or **Deselect All Labels** button, single or multiple labels can be selected (denoted by a **Green** arrow).
+Using the arrows next to the labels, and the **Select all labels** or **Deselect all labels** button, single or multiple labels can be selected (denoted by a **Green** arrow).
 Only images that have all the selected labels will be shown.
+Additionally, all unlabelled images can be displayed using the **Select all unlabelled images** button.

 ## Search